hcote/highlighter-chrome-extension/README.md

 I have two scripts that load on every page.
 The first is background.js which listens for a specific event.
 The event Command+E triggers a function that injects a script into the browser (injection_script.js), which highlights selected text.

-To highlight, drag your mouse over some text, and hit Command+E. This triggers my highlight() function which does several things.
-In order:
+To highlight, drag your mouse over some text, and hit Command+E. This triggers a function which calls several others.
+Sequence of events:
 1. Grabs selected text
 2. Turns Design Mode "on", allowing us to make changes to the DOM
 3. If the background is already highlighted (need to remove highlight):
-    1. Selects the < span > tag surrounding it and sets style.backgroundColor = transparent (remove the highlight)
+    1. Selects the < span > tag surrounding text and sets style.backgroundColor = transparent (remove the highlight)
     2. Gets the 'highlights' object from storage (chrome.storage.get())
-    3. Loops through all keys (which is the highlighted text) to look for a match, and deletes it from storage
+    3. Loops through all keys (which is the saved highlights) to look for a match, and deletes it from storage
-4. Otherwise, wrap the text in a < span > and change the background color
+4. Else, wrap the text in a < span > and apply the background color
 5. Retrieve 'highlights' from storage
     1. If there is no data for the active URL, set the value to an empty object (aol.com: {})
     2. If there is, assign the highlights variable to the results from chrome.storage.get()